 Mason offers an array of parking, transit, and transportation choices to students, faculty, and staff.
-We encourage you to have more than one way to get to campusand to reduce the number of times you drive alone.
+We encourage you to have more than one way to get to campus in order to reduce the number of times you drive alone.

 Below is a brief overview of your options.
-For a detailed overview, visit our Transportation Guide at bit.ly/Mason-transportation.
-Additional information is available on our website at transportation.gmu.edu.
+For more details, visit our website at transportation.gmu.edu.

 We are happy to assist you with any questions.
-Contact us at transpo@gmu.edu, by phone at 703-993-2710, or on Twitter @MasonParking.
+Contact us at transpo@gmu.edu, by phone at 703-993-2828, or on Twitter @MasonParking and @MasonShuttles.